Aakashv6/CaptionGenerationAI/README.md

 2) tokenizer.pkl --- Contains the encoded token values of the vocabulary obtained from the Flickr8k training dataset.

 # Running the Model
-Step 1) - Install the dependencies provided in the requirements.md file.
+1) - Install the dependencies provided in the requirements.md file.
-Step 2) - Run the notebooks in the folder 'Model/' in the order listed above in the contents section.
+2) - Run the notebooks in the folder 'Model/' in the order listed above in the contents section.